tanveer-noman/spice/readme.txt

 WELCOME TO SPICE
 =================================

 This is a very small PHP framework using MVC design pattern.
+For better understanding I have created an address book using spice framwork.
+Now I am going to demonstrate how this small and tiny framework can meet your requirement.

 CONFIGURATION